 Douglas Zipay

-“Doug was Built not Born” is more than a tagline—it is the philosophy that governs my professional life.
-My expertise wasn’t inherited; it was deliberately constructed through discipline, field experience, and a relentless drive for evolution.
-From the technical front lines to the rigor of high-level auditing, every career transition has been an intentional step toward mastery.
-This is a reputation forged by doing the work and earning credibility at every stage.
+“Doug was Built not Born” is more than a tagline — it’s the philosophy that governs my professional life.
+My expertise wasn’t inherited; it was constructed deliberately, through discipline, field experience, and a relentless drive for evolution.

 The Foundation: Naval Service